Saad bin Saud Al Saud: Biography

 Prince Saad bin Saud was born in 1924 as the son of Prince Saud bin Abdulaziz and Baraka Al Raziqi Al Alma'i.
-His father, Prince Saud, was the son of the Arabian leader Abdulaziz.
+His father, Prince Saud, was the son of Saudi King Abdulaziz.
 His mother, Baraka, was from Asir in southwest Saudi Arabia.
 Prince Saad had a full brother, Prince Muhammed.

-In 1959 Prince Saad became the commander of SANG, replacing his half-brother Prince Khalid in the post.
+Prince Saad had business activities and was a promoter of the Saudi Arabian Rafinery Company based in Jeddah.
+In 1959, he became the commander of SANG, replacing his half-brother Prince Khalid in the post.
 Prince Saad's tenure ended in August 1963 when Crown Prince Faisal named Prince Abdullah bin Abdulaziz (later King Abdullah) as commander of SANG.

-Saad bin Saud died in 1977.
+Saad bin Saud died in 1968.